naev/naev/docs/manual/sec/misn-basics.md

 #### Timer Hooks

 Timer hooks are hooks that get run once when a certain amount of real in-game time has passed.
 Once the hook is triggered, it gets removed automatically.
 If you wish to repeat a function periodically, you have to create a new timer hook.
-A comomnly used example is shown below.
+A commonly used example is shown below.

 ```lua
 function create ()